yanhui09/laca/README.md

 [![Build Status](https://travis-ci.org/snakemake-workflows/Kamp.svg?branch=master)](https://travis-ci.org/snakemake-workflows/Kamp)

 `Kamp` is a kmer-based denoise workflow to analyze long-read noisy amplicons by Nanopore sequencing, e.g., 16S rRNA gene.
-Using `Snakemake` as a job controller behind, `Kamp` is wrapped into a python package for development and mainteniance.
+Using `Snakemake` as the job controller, `Kamp` is wrapped into a python package for development and mainteniance.
 `Kamp` provides an end-to-end solution from bascecalled reads to the final count matrix.

 **Important: `Kamp` is under development, and here released as a preview for early access.